What’s a Spondylolisthesis?

 - Waddling movements during walking

 Spondylolisthesis occurs due to several main causes.
 Causes of spondylolisthesis depend upon age, heredity, and lifestyle factors.
 Children may suffer from spondylolisthesis as the result of a birth defect or injury.
 Besides this, hereditary plays a great role in developing this condition.
 Rapid growth during adolescence can also contribute to developing this disease.
-Several sports like football, gymnastics, weightlifting, track, and field may cause strain and overstretch the lower back.
+Several sports such as football, gymnastics, weightlifting, track, and field may cause strain and overstretch the lower back.
 Spondylolysis also acts as a precursor to spondylolisthesis.
 Spondylolysis differs from the spondylolisthesis and occurs due to the fracture in a vertebra.

 How Do Spinal Specialists Diagnose Spondylolisthesis?